dhelonious/mastodon-snap/README.md

     sudo mastodon-server.setup

 > Note: Be patient if you have changed the `status.length` as it takes some time to recompile the assets, especially if there is a small amount of RAM available.
 Ideally these values should be changed before setup.
 Otherwise you may want to [increase swap space](https://www.baeldung.com/linux/increase-swap-space).

-## User names

-During setup, an administrator account is created with a randomly generated password.
-The username you enter must not be one of the following names reserved by Mastodon

-* root
-* admin
-* administrator
-* mod
-* moderator
-* support
-* help
-* webmaster

-> Note: Be patient, the creation of an account takes some time.

 ## SSL